terraform-aws-modules/terraform-aws-elb/README.md

 Known Issues/Limitations
 ------------------------
 * Support for HTTPS is a common requirment for Internet facing ELBs.
-However, there is a known Terraform limitation with providing a dynamic computed value for the ```hcl ssl_id_certificate``` parameter in nested block structures (Refer to: https://github.com/hashicorp/terraform/issues/16582#issuecomment-342570913).
+However, there is a known Terraform limitation with providing a dynamic computed value for the ```ssl_id_certificate``` parameter in nested block structures (Refer to: https://github.com/hashicorp/terraform/issues/16582#issuecomment-342570913).

 Authors
 -------